Home Security: With or Without Cameras?

 Keeping an Eye on the Kids

 For starters, perhaps you have a babysitter or nanny who spends all day with your kids.
 Video surveillance lets you check in on her throughout the day.
 It is not that you do not trust the sitter; it’s just that being able to check in gives you added peace of mind.
-If you do suspect the sitter of doing something she should not, video surveillance can prove it.
+If you suspect the sitter of doing something she should not, video surveillance can prove it.

 Maybe your kids are old enough to be in school.
 Fine.
 Are they home alone between the time school ends and the time you get home from work?
 Video surveillance can help you keep track of them during those hours.
 With video cameras, you can:

-• know if they leave the house.
+- see if they leave the house.

 Cameras Are Not Required